 Stepped Rubber Grommet

-Stepped rubber grommets feature a multi-tiered design to accommodate varying hole sizes or cable diameters, ensuring a secure fit.
-Made from natural rubber or silicone for adaptability, they are used in multi-cable setups, automotive wiring harnesses, and HVAC systems.
-Their versatility makes them a valuable addition to the range of types of grommets for complex configurations.
+Stepped grommets have a multi-tiered design to accommodate varying hole sizes or cable diameters.
+Materials include natural rubber and silicone.
+They are used in multi-cable setups, automotive wiring harnesses, and HVAC systems.
+Flexiparts can manufacture stepped grommets customized to your cable configurations and hole dimensions.

 Typical Applications of Rubber Grommets